 Sedation dentistry is safe, easy and effective!
 And with sedation dentistry, we can perform any dental procedure that you need!
 The whole goal of sedation dentistry is to help you achieve your goal of complete dental health.

 The most popular types of dental sedatives are nitrous oxide and oral conscious sedation.
 Different levels of sedation can be utilized depending on an individual’s need.
-Before administering any type sedative, the dentist must fully analyze the medical history of the patient, taking note of any current medications and medical conditions.
+Before administering any type of sedative, the dentist must fully analyze the medical history of the patient, taking note of any current medications and medical conditions.

 Nitrous oxide, or “laughing gas,” is used as a mild sedative.
-It is delivered through a nose hood, and is administered throughout the entire procedure.
+It is delivered through a nose hood and is administered throughout the entire procedure.
 Nitrous oxide elevates the general mood and can evoke a general sense of well-being.
 Most importantly, it relieves anxiety and reduces pain during the procedure.
 In addition, some tingling and numbness may be felt.
-Nitrous oxide has been safely used in dentistry for many years, and can be safely used for patients of all ages.
+Nitrous oxide has been safely used in dentistry for many years and can be safely used for patients of all ages.

 A prescribed oral medication (tablet) is provided in the dental office prior to dental treatment in order to induce a moderate state of sedation.
 Though oral sedatives do not cause you to sleep, it will dull the senses.
 This means that most patients cannot remember the sights, sounds or smells associated with the procedure.
-Usually, a dose of medication is taken at the start of the appointment, and then topped up during the procedure as required.
+Usually, a dose of medication is taken at the start of the appointment and then topped up during the procedure as required.

 Copyright 2019 de Man & Höediono Dentistry and Dental Growth Strategies | All Rights Reserved | Powered by Dental Growth Strategies